Sometimes we forget that honey bees aren’t the only types of bees out there.

 Disadvantages of foreign bees

 One disadvantage is the introduction of pests and diseases.
-These have had a devastating effect, such as in the case of varroa mites.
+When we brought home these bees, we also brought along all that comes with them, including pests.
+These have had devastating effects, such as in the case of varroa mites.
 Many beekeepers lost colonies because of this tiny arachnid.

 The solution is genetic.
 Some bees exhibit certain hygiene traits that enable them to get the mite off them, e.g., Saskatraz bees.
 The colony can thrive without chemical intervention because they groom the mites off them.

-Another potential problem is bee-human conflict seen especially with Africanized bees.
-These were accidental imports that have settled down and made this their home.
+Another potential problem is bee-human conflict seen especially with Africanized honey bees.
+These were accidental imports that settled down and made this their home.

 The original African bee is from the Savannah grasslands in East Africa, where it has to contend with aggressive predators.
 That has caused them to react explosively when under a perceived threat.